 Project Head Start, launched as an eight-week summer program by the Office of Economic Opportunity in 1965, helps to break the cycle of poverty by providing preschool children of low-income families with a comprehensive program to meet their emotional, social, health, nutritional, and psychological needs.
 Early Head Start was established in 1994 to serve infants and toddlers who are too young to participate in the Head Start Program.

-Last year, more than 1,500 children in Vermont benefited from this program, and Senator Leahy is proud of the work that communities across Vermont have accomplished in conjunction with Head Start.
-In recent years, Senator Leahy has been disappointed that Congress has failed to sufficiently fund the Head Start program and has worked to increase funding to this vital program.
+Last year, roughly 1,600 children and families in Vermont benefited from this program, and Senator Leahy is proud of the work that communities across Vermont have accomplished in conjunction with Head Start.
+Senator Leahy is disappointed that many Head Start programs in Vermont and around the country have been forced to turn children away because of insufficient funding due to sequestration.

 Elementary and Secondary Education